Alia5/1337url/Readme.md

 - Short Strings are 6 random alphanumeric characters, no fancy Base62 encoding stuff
 So this is not really scalable or for public use
-  - Why?
-Enough for my own personal use
+  - Enough for my own personal use
-- No Authentication
-  - Why?
-NginX ¯\\\_(ツ)\_/¯
 - Source URLS must be https, no plain http
-  - Why? just to bug you!
+  - just to bug you!
 - Code is not finished, no tests, no documentation
-  - Why?
-Enough for my own personal use.
+  - Enough for my own personal use.

 You really shouldn't use this.
 It is licensed under WTFPL, however, so feel free!